 I have co-edited two other special issues of Biography: with Miram Fuchs, "Translating Lives," and with Laura Lyons, "Personal Effects: The Testimonial Uses of Life Writing."
 In that issue appears our introduction, "Bodies of Evidence and the Intricate Machines of Untruth," and our interviews with Gayatri Chakravorty Spivak and Haunani-Kay Trask.
 I also have collaborated with Laura Lyons on articles entitled "Remixing Hybridity: Globalization, Native Resistance, and Cultural Production in Hawaii" (in American Studies and Acoma), and "From Grief to Grievance: Ethics and Politics in the Testimony of Anti-War Mothers" (in Life Writing and Trauma Texts).
 Our essay, “‘I Have a Family’: Relational Witnessing and the Evidentiary Power of Grief in the Gwen Araujo Case,” appears in GLQ.

 I am currently at work on a book project that takes up understandings of human and civil rights in relation to Palestine.
-The essay “Eichmann and his Ghosts: The Unstable Status of the Human, and Uncivil States,” which appears in Cultural Critique 88 (Fall 2014) comes from that project.
+The essay “Eichmann and his Ghosts: The Unstable Status of the Human, and Uncivil States,” which appears in Cultural Critique 88 (Fall 2014) comes from that project, as does a recent essay in American Quarterly, "Narrative Humanity and Post-9/11 Dehumanization: Zeitoun as Case Study."

 I co-edit the journal Biography with Craig Howes and John Zuern, and am on the Coordinating Council for the Center on Disability Studies.
 I have served as Director of the Honors Program in English and on the International Cultural Studies Program Steering Committee, and have been active in campus-wide organizations including the UH GMO Education Project and the University Peace Initiative.
 As well, I serve on the board for Hūlili and was a member of the program committee for the 2016 American Studies Association (ASA) conference.

 I am on the Steering Committee for the Organizing Collective of USACBI, the US Academic and Cultural Boycott of Israel.
 I also founded UH Faculty and Students for Justice in Palestine, and co-founded the Hawai'i Coalition for Justice in Palestine (HCJP) and Jewish Voice for Peace-Hawai'i.